liuggio/liuggio.github.com/_posts/2013-01-05-phpunit-vs-phpspec-theory-on-behaviour-driven-development.md

 • Test case example Becomes group

-**BUT** linguistically you would be more look at the code that the result, so you might miss the concept of behavior.
+**BUT** linguistically you would be more look at the code that the result, so you might miss the concept of behaviour.

 ## PHPSpec advantages

-xSpec is context specific, expectation, the output is the documentation and it is for this reason that the language is used because the same syntax you guide you to focus in behavior, and the importance of documentation.
+xSpec is context specific, expectation, the output is the documentation and it is for this reason that the language is used because the same syntax you guide you to focus in behaviour, and the importance of documentation.

 `bin/phpspec run -f prettify -v`